w3c/wai-curricula/content/index.md

 ### Availability of Materials

-Focus on how you would like to receive the materials and on how loog you need to keep them after the course has ended.
+Focus on how you would like to receive the materials and on how long you need to keep them after the course has ended.
 Providers can make materials available to you in a variety of ways, such as:

 * access rights &mdash; permanently / temporarily
 * interaction &mdash; online / offline